mzazon/awesome-cloud-projects/azure/cost-efficient-batch-processing-compute-fleet-batch/cost-efficient-batch-processing-compute-fleet-batch.md

 ## Prerequisites

 1. Azure subscription with appropriate permissions for creating compute, storage, and monitoring resources
-2. Azure CLI v2.50.0 or later installed and configured (or Azure Cloud Shell)
+2. Azure CLI v2.75.0 or later installed and configured (or Azure Cloud Shell)
 3. Basic understanding of batch processing concepts and Azure resource management
 4. Familiarity with Azure cost management and optimization principles
 5. Estimated cost: $50-100 for testing resources (can be minimized with spot instances)

+> **Note**: Azure Compute Fleet is currently in preview and requires feature registration.
+See [Azure Compute Fleet documentation](https://docs.microsoft.com/en-us/azure/azure-compute-fleet/) for current availability.

 ## Preparation